YueErro/effectiveCplusplus/effectiveCplusplus/01Introduction.md

 Note that I refer to the integer x as an "object," even though it's of built-in type.
 Some people reserve the name "object" for variables of user-defined type.

-Each function¡s decalartion revelas its ***signature***, parameter and return types.
+Each function's decalartion revelas its ***signature***, parameter and return types.
 Using "interface" to talk about a function's signature.

 A ***definition*** is where compilers set aside memory for the object.
 For a function or a function template, the definition provides the code body.
 For a class or a class template, the definition lists the members of the class or template.